Automotive industry in Mexico: Suzuki Motor Corporation

 Suzuki came to Mexico in 2005 thanks to the free trade agreement between Japan and Mexico in October of that year.
 The first dealer began by selling two models: Model year 2006 Grand Vitara V6 and the four-door Aerio.
 The current dealer network consists of 40 agencies spanning the length and breadth of the country.
 The Grand Vitara is still doing great and inspired Suzuki to import the Swift, which has also been a successful model.
-As of 2012, Suzuki of México offered a total of five products with many different options: Swift GL MT, GLS MT & GLS AT, SX4 Crossover MT & CVT, SX4 Sedán MT & CVT, Kizashi CVT and Grand Vitara GL AT, Grand Vitara HIMALAYA AT, GLS AT & 4X4 AT.
+As of 2012, Suzuki of México offered a total of five products with many different options: Swift GL MT, GLS MT & GLS AT, SX4 Crossover MT & CVT, SX4 Sedan MT & CVT, Kizashi CVT and Grand Vitara GL AT, Grand Vitara HIMALAYA AT, GLS AT & 4X4 AT.

 Toyota Motor Corporation

+Toyota officially entered Mexico in July 1959 with the Crown and Land Cruiser and established local assembly of Land Cruisers and large trucks in December 1960.
+Toyota later withdrew from the Mexican market in 1964, and returned in April 2002 with the Camry and Corolla.

-Toyota officially entered Mexico in early 2002 with the Camry and Corolla.
-The carmaker was already known in the country for the pick-ups and cars imported from the United States before it officially entered Mexico.
+Before its re-entry, the carmaker was already known in the country for the pick-ups and cars imported from the United States.
 The Tacoma is built in manufacturing plants in Tecate, Tijuana, Baja California, Mexico and San Antonio, Texas, U.S.A.
 The Corolla and the RAV4 are very successful in Mexico as in the rest of the world.